K–12 education in the United States: Secondary education

 Secondary education is often divided into two phases, middle/junior high school and high school.
-Students are usually given more independence, moving to different classrooms for different subjects, and being allowed to choose some of their class subjects (electives).
+Students in secondary schools often move to different classrooms for different subjects, and some schools enable some choice regarding what courses the student takes, though these choices are limited by factors such as governmental curriculum requirements.

 "Middle school" (or "junior high school") has a variable range between districts.
-It usually includes seventh and eighth grades and occasionally also includes one or more of the sixth, ninth, and very occasionally fifth grades as well.
+It usually includes sixth, seventh, and eighth grades (or other times only seventh and eighth), occasionally also includes ninth, and very occasionally fifth grades as well.
 High school (occasionally senior high school) includes grades 9 through 12.
 Students in these grades are commonly referred to as freshmen (grade 9), sophomores (grade 10), juniors (grade 11), and seniors (grade 12).
 At the high school level, students generally take a broad variety of classes without specializing in any particular subject.
 Students are generally required to take a broad range of mandatory subjects, but may choose additional subjects ("electives") to fill out their required hours of learning.
-High school grades normally are included in a student's official transcript, e.g. for college admission.
+High school grades normally are included in a student's official transcript for purposes such as college applications.
 Official transcripts usually include the ninth grade, whether it is taught in a middle school or a high school.

 Each state sets minimum requirements for how many years of various mandatory subjects are required; these requirements vary widely, but generally include 2–4 years of each of: Science, Mathematics, English, Social sciences, Physical education; some years of a foreign language and some form of art education are often also required, as is a health curriculum in which students learn about anatomy, nutrition, first aid, sexuality, drug awareness, and birth control.
-In many cases, however, options are provided for students to "test out" of this requirement or complete independent study to meet it.

 High schools provide vocational education, Honors, Advanced Placement (AP) or International Baccalaureate (IB) courses.
 These are special forms of honors classes where the curriculum is more challenging and lessons more aggressively paced than standard courses.
 Honors, AP or IB courses are usually taken during the 11th or 12th grade of high school, but may be taken as early as 9th grade.
 Some international schools offer international school leaving qualifications, to be studied for and awarded instead of or alongside of the high school diploma, Honors, Advanced Placement, or International Baccalaureate.
 Regular honors courses are more intense and faster-paced than typical college preparatory courses.
 AP and IB are similar, but conform to a curriculum which can provide credit equivalent to college-level classes.